neelkamath/spacy-server/docs/developing.md

 ## Releases

-- Create a GitHub release (this will automatically create the git tag).
-If you bumped the version in `docs/openapi.yaml`, then create a new release.
-If you haven't bumped the version but have updated the HTTP API's functionality, delete the existing GitHub release and git tag, and create a new one.
-Otherwise, skip this step.
-The release's title should be the features included (e.g., `NER, POS tagging, sentencizer, tokenizer, and sense2vec`).
-The tag should be the HTTP API's version (e.g., `v1`).
+- If you haven't updated the HTTP API functionality, skip this step.
+    1. If you haven't bumped the version in the OpenAPI spec, delete the corresponding GitHub release and git tag.
+    1. Generate  `redoc-static.html`: `npx redoc-cli bundle docs/openapi.yaml -o redoc-static.html --title 'spaCy Server'`
+    1. Create a GitHub release.
 The release's body should be ```Download and open the release asset, `redoc-static.html`, in your browser to view the HTTP API documentation.```.
-Upload the asset named `redoc-static.html` which contains the HTTP API docs.
+Upload `redoc-static.html` as an asset.
 - If required, update the [Docker Hub repository](https://hub.docker.com/r/neelkamath/spacy-server)'s **Overview**.
 - For every commit to the `master` branch in which the tests have passed, the following will automatically be done.
     - The new images will be uploaded to Docker Hub.